 Three months later, Jim Morris was toeing the rubber for the Tampa Bay Devil Rays, finally living his major league dream.

 Disney quickly turned Jim’s incredible story into a feature film, The Rookie, starring Dennis Quaid.
 And the rest is history.

-Today, Jim is a motivational speaker, sharing his journey with audiences across the globe.
+Today, Jim Morris is a renowned motivational speaker, sharing his journey with audiences across the globe.

 Listen to our full conversation by tapping the play button below.